kishanrajeev/AI-Shape-Detector/README.md

 ## License

-ShepeFinder is licensed under the MIT License.
+ShapeFinder is licensed under the MIT License.